Why is the Endowment undertaking this new strategic emphasis?

 In short, we are convinced that strong, strategic early interventions will help us produce greater impact across all our grantmaking and will boost collaboration among our program areas.

-Will this replace the existing Child Care program area?
+Will this replace the existing Child and Family Well-Being program area?

 No, and it won’t be a fifth grantmaking program area for us, either.
 Rather, the four program areas will work collaboratively to make sure each is doing early childhood work as part of the broader mission.